FET Input Board

 Please note, due to the wide variety of possible applications and styles of amplifier, we do not offer installation instructions.
 There are many available resources online as reference.
 If you need assistance in installing, please contact a qualified amplifier tech.

 Q: “How does this compare to your SuperFET Jack?”
 A: Gain results are similar.
 The main differences: 1.
-SuperFET is easier to install.
+SuperFET is easier to install, and works with a wider range of voltages.
 2. The FET Input Board is derived directly from Dumble’s board, so it’s better implemented in Dumble-style amps.
 3. SuperFET utilizes the high-voltage LND150 MOSFET as the active gain device, whereas the FET Input Board uses a low-voltage JFET (we use PN4392).
 Both have trim pots to adjust sensitivity/gain.

 DISCLAIMER: Please review your amp and/or schematic to determine if this mod kit can be installed before ordering.
 User assumes all risks.
 Performing these modifications WILL void the warranty on your amplifier.
 Working on amps can be deadly if you do not take proper precautions.
 Follow the instructions very carefully.
 Basic soldering skills are required.
 If you are at all unsure of your ability to perform these modifications STOP and take your amp to a professional to be modified.
 You can also send your amp to us for modification.
 Contact us for pricing.